Houston Water Quality at a Glance

 Is Houston Water Safe to Drink?

-⚠️ Key Concerns for Houston Residents
+⚠️ Key Concerns for Houston Residents in 2026

 Read the full report below for detailed analysis, contamination data, and actionable recommendations for Houston residents.